 "Grab our stuff and hide" she said to me as she took out her knife from underwater and dragged Rei behind the falling water.

-I did as she said and hide inside some bushes.
-Less than 30 seconds later I heard leaves rustling and the sound of babbling.
-Then a group of kids ran out of the bushes and jumped into the water splashing and horsing around.
+I did as she said and hide inside some tall bushes.
+Less than 30 seconds later I heard leaves rustling and the sound of babbling, then a group of kids ran out of the bushes and jumped into the water splashing and horsing around.
 It was just a group of kids playing in the water.
 So why were Kiko and Rei hiding?

 In a moment I realized why.
 One of the kids by the falling water noticed Rei and Kiko hiding and started screaming.